-SOP-840 Space Operations Research Proposal (6 Credits)
+PM-840 Project Management Research Proposal (6 Credits)

 The student will produce a proposal for research that is comprehensive in detail and planning.
-The proposal will address the research topic, scope and aims, objectives and include a timing plan.
+The proposal will address the research topic, scope and aims, objectives and a timing plan.
 The doctoral student will then complete the research milestones according to the proposal and research plan.
-The IRB and ARB will need to be completed by this stage; although it is likely earlier in the degree completed,

-SPACE OPERATIONSDOCTORAL RESEARCH AND WRITING: 30 CREDITS
+PROJECT MANAGEMENT DOCTORAL RESEARCH AND WRITING: 30 CREDITS

-SOP-900 Space Operations Doctoral Writing I (6 Credits)
+PM-900 Project Management Doctoral Writing I (6 Credits)

-The student will compose and complete Chapters 1 and 2 within the boundaries of the proposal and research plan.
+The student will compose and complete Chapters I and 2 within the boundaries of the proposal and research plan.
 Chapters 1-2 will be reviewed by the student's Chair and Committee and must be approved for the student to advance.
-Any disagreement within the committee will be reviewed by the Dean of Doctoral Programs.

-SOP-910 Space Operations Doctoral Writing II (6 Credits)
+PM-910 Project Management Doctoral Writing II (6 Credits)

-The student will compose and complete Chapter 3 (methodology chapter that is robust and identifies all implications) according to the approved proposal.
+The student will compose and complete Chapter 3 within the according to the approved proposal.
+The student will also submit Chapters 1-3 to the Institutional Review Board (IRB) and Academic Review Board (ARB).
 After receiving the necessary approvals, the student will conduct data collection and analysis activities consistent with the research plan.

-SOP-920 Space Operations Doctoral Writing III (6 Credits)
+PM-920 Project Management Doctoral Writing III (6 Credits)